Deneb: Variable star

 Deneb is the prototype of the Alpha Cygni (α Cygni) variable stars, whose small amplitudes and irregular rapid pulsations can cause its magnitude to vary anywhere between 1.21 and 1.29.
-Its variable velocity discovered by Lee in 1910, but it was not formally placed as a unique class of variable stars until the 1985 4th edition of the General Catalogue of Variable Stars.
-The cause of the pulsations of Alpha Cygni variable stars are not fully understood, but their irregular nature seems to be due to beating of multiple pulsation periods.
+Its variable radial velocity was discovered by Lee in 1910, but it was not formally placed as a distinct class of variable stars until the 1985 4th edition of the General Catalogue of Variable Stars.
+The cause of the pulsations of Alpha Cygni variable stars is not fully understood, but their irregular nature seems to be due to beating of multiple pulsation periods.
 Analysis of radial velocities determined 16 different harmonic pulsation modes with periods ranging between 6.9 and 100.8 days.
 A longer period of about 800 days probably also exists.

 Possible spectroscopic companion

 Deneb has been reported as a possible single line spectroscopic binary with a period of about 850 days, where the spectral lines from the star suggest cyclical radial velocity changes.
 Later investigations have found no evidence supporting the existence of a companion.